Guru & Avalokiteshvara: The Remainder of the Text

 and expanding my good qualities of scriptural knowledge and realization.

-Remember, as I said before, you purify and then you increase positive things.
+Remember, as I said before, we purify and then increase positive things.

 Thus I obtain the complete inspiration of the Triumphant (Buddhas) and their spiritual offspring, with nothing left missing.

-Remember I said that we can do these visualizations to purify ourselves or to purify others.
+Remember, I said that we can do these visualizations to purify ourselves or purify others.
 For purifying others, there are many methods of doing that:

-• You can imagine all beings sitting in the little dot on top of the HRIH in the heart of the Avalokiteshvara in the heart of the spiritual master which is very tiny in the center of your central channel at the heart chakra.
+• We can imagine all beings sitting in the little dot on top of the HRIH in the heart of the Avalokiteshvara, in the heart of the spiritual master, which is very tiny in the center of our central channel at the heart chakra.
 That would be the way that Serkong Rinpoche would explain it.
-We imagine everybody inside that tiny little dot (so get even more microscopic).
+We imagine everybody inside that tiny little dot (so things get even more microscopic).

 • Or we can emanate and purify the entire environment around us.

-Don’t think that’s so unusual, because if you look in the Mahayana sutras, not even tantra, Buddha has in every pore of his skin, in every atom of his body, the entire universe.
-So come on, this is standard Mahayana type of idea.
-You have that on the level of speech as well: in every word of the Dharma, you can fit in the entire Dharma teaching.
+Don’t think that’s so unusual, because if we look in the Mahayana sutras, not even tantra, Buddha has in every pore of his skin, in every atom of his body, the entire universe.
+This is a standard Mahayana type of idea.
+We have that on the level of speech as well; in every word of the Dharma, we can fit in the entire Dharma teaching.

 I remain in the supreme yoga of taking appearances, resoundings, and knowings